dfp-ch/docs/pages/041.fincast/11.concepts/docs.md

 * __contractually fixed__ flows, f.ex. contribution to an insurance-linked pillar 3a product (where payment is mandatory), or payout of a pillar 3a account at the end of the savings period
 * or __individual discretionary and "manual"__ bookings, f.ex. "buying a house" or "payment into my pillar 2 account" (through goals or measures)

-Before we dive into rebalancing, we need to introduce the concept of __buffer assets__.
-Buffer assets are typically investment accounts, but can be any other asset that is a. liquid and b. not earmarked for a specific purpose.
-These are the assets we would use to cover a negative cashflow in the year, but which can also be filled through positive cashflow.

 In contrast, in phase 4 __EOY Rebalancing__, we do __automatic but voluntary__ rebalancing of holdings.
 This is done in 4 steps, but depends on whether we have a positive or negative free cashflow in the year (see below):
-1. do some defined fixed transfers (f.ex. "transfer the yearly max amout to my 3a account")
+1. unconditional transfers (f.ex. "transfer the yearly max amout to my 3a account")
 2. ensure minimum liquidity on internalCash (f.ex.
 3 months of expenses)
 3. handle liquidity overflow or shortfall:
    * distribute positive free cashflow to "buffer assets"